IsaacHernando/final_project/README.md

 # final_Project - Legendre Symbol Algorithm

-This file contains an algorithm to compute the Legendre Symbol.
+This file contains a recursive algorithm to compute the Legendre Symbol.
 Fix a prime number `p` and an integer `a`.

 # Definitions